 The attempt to codify these additional concerns addresses the point made above.
 Pay close attention to the phrase within the first bullet point: “intent to divert consumers for commercial gain.”
-If you play poker and are reading this, you are almost certainly aware of the World Series of Poker, and at some point in the past you may well have typed in the URL “wsop.com” in an attempt to locate information on poker’s largest event.
-Toss in the phrasing within the second bullet point about being “commonly known by the domain name” --- which certainly applies to the acronym “WSOP” in this instance --- then there is little doubt that the dispute between Harrah’s and Schiavio already would have been decided in favor of Harrah’s.
+If you play poker and are reading this, you are almost certainly aware of the World Series of Poker.
+At some point in the past you may well have typed in the URL “wsop.com” in an attempt to locate information on poker’s largest event.
+Toss in the phrasing within the second bullet point about being “commonly known by the domain name” -- which certainly applies to the acronym “WSOP” in this instance -- then there is little doubt that the dispute between Harrah’s and Schiavio already would have been decided in favor of Harrah’s.

 However, slightly looser language is in place as of today.
 Here’s what ICANN currently serves up under the heading “Evidence of Registration and Use in Bad Faith:”

 (i) circumstances indicating that you have registered or you have acquired the domain name primarily for the purpose of selling, renting, or otherwise transferring the domain name registration to the complainant who is the owner of the trademark or service mark or to a competitor of that complainant, for valuable consideration in excess of your documented out-of-pocket costs directly related to the domain name; or

 (ii) you have registered the domain name in order to prevent the owner of the trademark or service mark from reflecting the mark in a corresponding domain name, provided that you have engaged in a pattern of such conduct; or